I’m relatively awake but not necessarily happy to be. But while I am, I will compose some Hanover Fair news to post when I land.

 Other news from PROFIBUS International included:

 - TCI (Tool Calling Interface) specification available for review

 - PROFIBUS nodes shipped through 2005 confirmed as 15.4 million

 - A new PROFIsafe overview brochure was released

-You can read the press releases by clicking on the topic above.
+You can read the press releases Here.
 My brief commentary:

 - TCI and the pump profile are in the review phase.

 - The continuing adoption of PROFINET Motion Control is good news.

 - PROFIBUS shipments are confirmed by counting the number of PROFIBUS ASICs sold.
 There have been 530,000 PROFIBUS Process nodes shipped through 2005.
 Adding the discrete PROFIBUS nodes in the process industry brings the total PROFIBUS nodes in the process industry to 2.8 million.
 (We see process and discrete nodes in the process industry since there are almost always discrete actions required upstream and downstream of the “process.”
 See the ARC white paper on the white paper page.)

 - The new PROFIsafe brochure features an American football scene on the cover.
 I guess the helmet and all the padding conveys “safe.”